tatumio/tatum-php/docs/Api/NotificationSubscriptionsApi.md

 <h4>2 credits per API call.</h4>

-<p>Enable HMAC hash ID on the fired webhooks from Tatum API.
+Enable HMAC hash ID on the fired webhooks from Tatum API.
 In order to make sure that a webhook is sent by us, we have the possibility to sign it with the HMAC Sha512 Hex algorithm.
  To verify that a webhook is sent by us <ol> <li>Get a webhook <b>x-payload-hash</b> header value and payload as it is as a JSON file.</li> <li>Convert the HTTP webhook body to stringify JSON without any spaces.
 In JavaScript, you would do it like this <pre>JSON.stringify(req.body)</pre></li> <li>Perform calculations on your side to create a digest using Secret Key, webhook payload in bytes and HMAC SHA512 algorithm.
-JavaScript example: <pre>require('crypto').createHmac('sha512', hmacSecret).update(JSON.stringify(req.body)).digest('base64')</pre>.</li> <li>Compare x-payload-hash header value with calculated digest as a Base64 string.</li></p>
+JavaScript example: <pre>require('crypto').createHmac('sha512', hmacSecret).update(JSON.stringify(req.body)).digest('base64')</pre>.</li> <li>Compare x-payload-hash header value with calculated digest as a Base64 string.</li>

 ### Example